smartcar/getting-started-express/README.md

 ```
 `note` The server will automatically restart and load any code changes you do.

 Once your server is up and running, you can authenticate your vehicle at `http://localhost:8000/login` in your browser.
-In our current set up, we are using Smartcar's [simulated mode](https://smartcar.com/docs/getting-started/dashboard/simulator), which will allow you to log in with simulated credentials or any username and password.
+In our current set up, we are using Smartcar's [simulated mode](https://smartcar.com/docs/getting-started/dashboard/simulator), so you can log in with simulated credentials found in your Smartcar Dashboard or with any username and password.